|

 There were so many truly outstanding mares and babies.
 I tell

 everyone I've never seen so many terrific horses in one place!
+After talking with

 Robin and telling her what I was looking for, Flying W Farms Prince